SdIshtiyaqAhmed/fruit-spoilage-prediction-iot-ml/README.md

 ## Project Overview

 This project uses machine learning to predict fruit spoilage by analyzing environmental sensor data—temperature, humidity, light intensity, and CO₂ concentration—collected from an IoT-enabled cold storage system.
-It aims to help smallholder farmers and supply chain stakeholders proactively manage storage conditions to reduce post-harvest loss and support sustainable agriculture.
+It helps smallholder farmers and supply chain stakeholders proactively manage storage conditions to reduce post-harvest loss and support sustainable agriculture.

 ## Ethical Considerations

 - Designed to promote food security and minimize waste.
-- Avoids use of harmful or inappropriate content.
+- Avoids harmful or inappropriate content.
 - Supports sustainable agriculture and social welfare.
 - Respects privacy and responsible data usage.
 - Encourages responsible AI and IoT application for societal benefit.

 ## Dataset

-The dataset used in this project is referenced as:
+The dataset used in this project is included in this repository as `Dataset.csv`.
+It contains environmental data points collected in a controlled cold storage environment, including fruit type, temperature (°C), relative humidity (%), light intensity (Lux), CO₂ concentration (ppm), and spoilage classification labels (Good/Bad).

+Original dataset title:
 **"A Multi-Parameter Dataset for Machine Learning Based Fruit Spoilage Prediction in an IoT-Enabled Cold Storage System"**
 Authors: Nshekanabo Marius, Stanley Mugisha

-This dataset contains environmental data points collected in a controlled cold storage environment.
-It includes features such as fruit type, temperature, humidity, light intensity, CO₂ concentration, and a spoilage classification label (Good/Bad).

 ## Project Workflow